Industrial Logistics Properties Trust (ILPT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Industrial Logistics Properties Trust (ILPT) is $6.33, which is $2.23 above the current market price.
-The public float for ILPT is 64.54M, and currently, short sellers hold a 2.87% ratio of that float.
-The average trading volume of ILPT on March 01, 2023 was 898.17K shares.
+The average price point forecasted by analysts for Industrial Logistics Properties Trust (ILPT) is $6.33, which is $2.5 above the current market price.
+The public float for ILPT is 64.54M, and currently, short sellers hold a 2.87% ratio of that floaft.
+The average trading volume of ILPT on March 06, 2023 was 925.62K shares.

 ILPT’s Market Performance

-ILPT’s stock has seen a -8.99% decrease for the week, with a -2.15% drop in the past month and a 1.49% gain in the past quarter.
-The volatility ratio for the week is 6.76%, and the volatility levels for the past 30 days are at 7.32% for Industrial Logistics Properties Trust The simple moving average for the last 20 days is -8.11% for ILPT stock, with a simple moving average of -45.53% for the last 200 days.
+ILPT stock saw a decrease of -12.87% in the past week, with a monthly decline of -20.48% and a quarterly a decrease of -1.16%.
+The volatility ratio for the week is 5.59%, and the volatility levels for the last 30 days are 7.44% for Industrial Logistics Properties Trust (ILPT).
+The simple moving average for the last 20 days is -12.88% for ILPT stock, with a simple moving average of -47.71% for the last 200 days.

 Analysts’ Opinion of ILPT